evgenyneu/Dodo/README.md

 ### Customize animation

 Configure the bar animation before it is shown.
-See [configuring animation wiki page](https://github.com/exchangegroup/Dodo/wiki/Animating) for more information.
+See the [animation wiki page](https://github.com/exchangegroup/Dodo/wiki/Animating) for more information.

 ```Swift